szaitseff/szaitseff.github.io/README.md

 extra | [Python 3 Tutorial by Sololearn](https://www.sololearn.com/Play/Python) | In Progress | [-]()

 <h2 align="center"> CORE CS </h2>
+<h3 align="center"> Corresponds roughly to the first three years of a computer science curriculum, taking classes that all majors would be required to take </h3>

 <h3 align="center"> Core Programming </h3>